About the Library

 members are appointed to terms measuring anywhere between one and three

-years, and meet once a month or more often as needed.
+years, and meet every other month or more often as needed.
 Board

 members are very active in the Library's operation, including the